psahni/aws_saa_prep/kubernetis/basic_info_and_best_practice.md

 * You should use managed Kubernetes if you can.
 This is the best option for most businesses in terms of cost, overhead, and quality.

 * If managed services aren’t an option, consider using turnkey services as a good compromise.
 Don’t self-host your cluster without sound business reasons.
-If you do self-host, don’t underestimate the engineering time involved for the initial setup and ongo‐ ing maintenance overhead.
+If you do self-host, don’t underestimate the engineering time involved for the initial setup and ongoing maintenance overhead.